mbragi/news-blog/README.md

-*#KNOWN BUGS*
+### `KNOWN BUGS`
-1 Display of images on the create form
+1. Display of images on the create form
-2 Pagination Buttons
+2. Pagination Buttons
-3 Search Bar
+3. Search Bar
-4 on Click comment Name redirect to edit comment page
+4. on Click comment Name redirect to edit comment page